sisso/rust-mud/mud-domain/readme.md

 - move controller part from game into mud-server
 - how we can introduce a new view that will stop to receive events?
 Like stunned?
 - equipament affect stats
-- move portal to own index (to allow shipt to dock and connect)
+- move portal to own index (to allow ship to dock and connect)
 - improve combat
   - dodge
   - aggressive